 How to Socialize a German Shepherd Puppy

-To socialize a German Shepherd puppy, you need to ensure his curiosity is incentivized and his threat detection radar is lowered.
-For this, you must introduce new objects and people into his home environment, then take him outdoors to encounter the same stimuli.
+For this, you must introduce new objects and people into his home environment and then take him outdoors to encounter the same stimuli.
 Above all, reward him for being social.

 1. Build His Explorers’ Confidence

-To socialize your German Shepherd puppy properly, you need to orient him in the social world by making him more confident.
-Your puppy can’t join the toastmasters or the local improv classes to build his confidence, so you have to usher him into his most confident self by incentivizing exploration.
+Your puppy can’t join the Toastmasters or the local improv classes to build his confidence, so you must usher him into his most confident self by incentivizing exploration.

 If you’ve read my post about training an 8-week-old German Shepherd, you know that, for the most part, your job is to wait until your dog does something right, then appreciate him for it.

 Of course, when socializing a new puppy, your puppy isn’t mature enough to process sitting and standing commands at eight weeks, but incentives and appreciation still drive him.
-So, to build his confidence, you should start appreciating his curiosity and make sure you never scold him for being an explorer.

 Harsh rebuke at this age can turn your dog into an asocial introvert.
-And given that the German Shepherd will grow up to be a big dog, turning him unfriendly and self-conscious isn’t a great idea.
+And given that your German Shepherd will grow up to be a big dog, turning him unfriendly and self-conscious isn’t a great idea.

 Here are a few things you can do to raise your German Shepherd puppy’s comfort level in the first two weeks of bringing him home (weeks nine and ten).

-- Keep balls in the room.
+• Keep balls in the room.
 As long as these balls aren’t at risk of bursting under puppy claws, they provide a gateway into the human-canine conventions of play.
-If your dog can associate “play” with “ball,” he’s likely to play ball with others instead of being asocial.
+If your dog can associate “play” with “ball,” he’s likely to “play ball” with others instead of being asocial.

 2. Lower His Threat Threshold